 Working in isolation will not take you a long way.
 Not maintaining a healthy work-relationship with your supervisor affects the research outcome and by extension affects your mental health.

-Tips to Overcome Ph.D.
-Stress and Anxiety
+Tips for PhD Students to Overcome Anxiety

 The solution to the rising stress levels and mental health issues faced by PhD researchers does not solely lie in the institutions providing on-campus mental-health support.
 Furthermore, it also does not depend on the institutions providing training for supervisors to deal with their group of students in coping with the stress.
 It also lies in understanding that stress is a consequence of an excessive focus on measuring performance.
 In addition, other entities such as the funders, academic institutions, journals, and publishers must also take responsibility of the mental health of researchers in a way that is feasible and within their limits.

 The late nights and early mornings spent clutched within four walls while completing your PhD, juggling between work and study, papers to publish, supervisors to please, and perhaps also living up to your family’s expectations.
 Not to mention the complaining voices in your head wanting to graduate meritoriously.
 These are some common instances where most Ph.Ds. are taken aback and left clueless.

 The first step in fixing the problem is acknowledging it!

 As your supervisor is someone who will guide you throughout your program and help you face challenges, it is imperative to select your supervisor carefully.
 This process of identifying an incredible supervisor could get difficult and leave you confused.
 But a trick to deal with this is identifying a supervisor who is supportive, actively working in your field, has a strong publication record, and can give you sufficient time for mentoring.

 High rates of stress and depression arises at this stage of your Ph.D.
 Strategizing your path into choosing the right funding body for your research is very important.
 Focus on maximizing the value of your research rather than just looking for monetary support.